akashkhanpara23/Student-Database/README.md

 ```

 ## File Storage
-The records are stored in a file named **hello.txt** when saved.
+The records are stored in a file named **databaseRecord.txt** when saved.
 The format used is:
 ```
 <Roll Number> <Name> <Marks>
 ```